motoko104/HelpU/README.md

 ### `Stages and Updates`

-latest update: 10/14/19
+latest update: 10/17/19
-- Editing of README file, and organization of files, adding dependances, and including component testing.
+- Wireframing site and implimenting TDD as components are being built.

 ### `Images`